-- Having rigorous and transparent decision making processes in place - Maintaining an effective scrutiny process - Publishing up to date and good quality information on our activities and decisions - Maintaining an effective internal and external audit function. - 2.6 It is important to note that the Council moved from a Committee system to an Executive system during the period this statement covers.
-Therefore, as this document covers arrangements and activity across two financial years (i.e. 2022/23 and up to the point of the Statement of Accounts sign-off) there will be references to the work and decision making processes of the Policy & Resources Committee until May 2023 and then the Executive thereafter.
+2.6 It is important to note that the Council moved from a Committee system to an Executive system during the period this statement covers.
+Therefore, as this is a backward looking document there will be references to the work and decision making processes of the Policy & Resources Committee until May 2023 when we switched to the Executive model.
+Therefore, the reference onwards with referred Executive. from that point be to as the